(Available from April 2018)

 Easton Farmhouse was let with Easton Farm up until 2001.
 It was surrendered to the Estate by the same family that had worked the land there since before 1780.
 The farm freehold was acquired by the present owner's ancestors at that time.
 The property is arranged over two floors (including the converted former cheese room) and has an extensive walled garden.
-It will be let in September and whilst the afore-mentioned farm buildings are not included, they are not at the disposal of any third party; nor are they put to any disruptive use.
+It will be let in April, and whilst the afore-mentioned farm buildings are not included, they are not at the disposal of any third party - nor are they put to any disruptive use.

 Front door: (beneath porch/canopy) leads through to:

 Hallway: with pretty quarry tiled floor.
 Period built-in cupboard.
 Radiator.
 Door beyond leads to garden.
 Door to right leads through to: